cmp-202/ssh2shell/README.md

    }
  };

+ //To handle all hosts the same add an event handler to the class instance
-//or the default event for the class can be defined SSH.on ('commandProcessing',  function( command, response, sshObj, stream ) {
+ //This will be run in addition to any other handlers defined for this event ssh2shell.on ('commandProcessing': function onCommandProcessing( command, response, sshObj, stream ) {
    //Check the command and prompt exits and respond with a 'y' if (command == "apt-get install nano" && response.indexOf("[y/N]?") != -1 ) {
      sshObj.msg.send('Sending install nano response');
      stream.write('y\n');
    }
-});
+ };

 ```
-The other alternative is to use the commandTimeout event handler
+The other alternative is to use the onCommandTimeout event handler but it will be delayed by the idleTimout value

 ```
-//The host object definition can be used or attach a new default handler to the class host.onCommandTimeout:  function( command, response, sshObj, stream, connection ) {
+host.onCommandTimeout:  function( command, response, sshObj, stream, connection ) {
    if (response.indexOf("[y/N]?") != -1 ) {
      stream.write('n\n');